Excel

 Table Admin

-Inserting a Name that Defines a range into an .xls using Excel will cause that range to be available as a table.
+Inserting a Name that Defines a range into an XLS or XLSX using Excel will cause that range to be available as a table (see steps above).
 Named ranges can be dropped.
 Sheets can be added but not dropped.

 Excel worksheets (which have a dollar suffix$) will be emptied, not deleted on drop.